core-wg/href/draft-ietf-core-href.md

-   5. Insert a `query` component that contains an array built from the text string values of the Uri-Query Options in the request, or an empty array if no such options are present.
+   5. Insert a `query` component that contains an array built from the text string values of the Uri-Query Options in the request, or null if no such options are present.

 ## CoAP Options for Forward-Proxies {#coap-options}